Kittisak-M/Best-Strategy-to-Buy-Car-for-Value-Concious-Customer/README.md

 ### K-means Clustering

-To group similar cars together to indicate groups worth buying, we use two key parameters: odometer and price.
+To group similar cars together to indicate groups worth buying, we use two keys: odometer and price.
 The details of these features are below:

-1. **Average Car Price Percent Change**: This is calculated across three mileage ranges(20,000-25,000 miles, 45,000-50,000 miles, and 95,000-100,000 miles).
-If there are missing values for the car model name in each range, they are filled with the average percentage change in each range.
-Since it is not possible to find the brand-new price of the car, the average price of cars with a 5,000-mile odometer reading is used as the base value.
-The percent change in price is then calculated for each mileage range and rescaled to a range of -1 to 1 to reflect the percent change across low, moderate, and high mileage ranges.
+1. **Average Car Price Percent Change**: This was calculated across three mileage ranges(20,000-25,000 miles, 45,000-50,000 miles, and 95,000-100,000 miles).
+If there were missing values for the car model name in each range, they were filled with the average percentage change in each range.
+Since it was not possible to find the brand-new price of the car, the average price of cars with a 5,000-mile odometer reading was used as the base value to calculate percent change.
+The percent change in price was then calculated for each mileage range and rescaled to a range of -1 to 1 to reflect the percent change across low, moderate, and high mileage ranges.

-2. **Number of Sold Cars**: This reflects the liquidity of each car model.
-By examining the number of cars sold, we can gauge how easily each model sells, providing insights into their market demand and resale potential.
+2. **Number of Sold Cars**: This reflected the liquidity of each car model.
+By examining the number of cars sold, we could gauge how easily each model sells, providing insights into their market demand and resale potential.

-These two features are good measures for determining the best cars to buy.
+These two features were good measures for determining the best cars to buy.

 ### Linear Regression

-Predict unknown percent change with various odometer values.
+Predicted unknown percent change with various odometer values.

 1. **Percentage Change:**
-   - Group all car models by each 5000-mile odometer range from 0 to 100,000 miles and calculate the average.
+   - Grouped all car models by each 5000-mile odometer range from 0 to 100,000 miles and calculate the average.
-   - Calculate the percentage change from each column based on the '1-5000' mileage column.
+   - Calculated the percentage change from each column based on the '1-5000' mileage column.
-   - Drop missing values in the '1-5000' mileage column and remove outliers.
+   - Dropped missing values in the '1-5000' mileage column and remove outliers.
-   - Change the range of odometer values in each columns to the median odometer value in the columns.
+   - Changed the range of odometer values in each columns to the median odometer value in the columns.

 2. **Mileage Range:**
    - The minimum mileage of the feature is 2750 miles, and the maximum is 97500 miles.